Land register submissions

 There is no limit to the number of documents that can be uploaded with any single digital submission.

-All deeds must be signed as per usual guidance and practice.
+All deeds and plans must be signed as per usual guidance and practice.

 Any documents referenced in an application should be provided in PDF format.